 - 2 tbsp Tahini

-- 1 clove Garlic, minced
+- 1 Clove Garlic minced

 - 1 tbsp Lemon Juice

-- 1 tsp Extra Virgin Olive Oil, plus more for serving
+- 1 tsp Extra Virgin Olive Oil plus more for serving

-- 1/4 tsp Salt
+- ¼ tsp Salt

 - Sprinkle of Smoked Paprika

-- Fresh Chopped Parsley, for serving
+- Fresh Parsley chopped, optional, for serving

 Instructions

-- Preheat the oven to 400°.
-Wrap the eggplant in foil and roast for 1 hour, flipping halfway through.
+- Roast for 1 hour, flipping halfway through.
 I do this directly on the oven rack as there is no need for a sheet pan.
 Allow it to cool to the touch before handling.

-- Once cooled, peel the skin of the eggplant then slice it in half lengthwise.
-Remove any large clumps of seeds and discard.
-Slice the eggplant into thirds and place it in a colander over a bowl.
-Let it drain for 20 minutes.
-Once the 20 minutes is up, gently press the eggplant pieces down with a fork to release the last of the excess water/moisture.
+- Once the 20 minutes is up, gently press the eggplant pieces down with a fork to release the last of the excess water/moisture.

-- Add the eggplant flesh, tahini, garlic, lemon juice, olive oil and salt to the base of a food processor.
-PULSE (not blend) the ingredients a few time until you reach your desired consistency (it should be a bit chunky)*
+- PULSE (not blend) the ingredients a few time until you reach your desired consistency (it should be a bit chunky)*

 - Transfer the dip to a serving dish and garnish with an extra splash of olive oil, a sprinkle of smoked paprika and some chopped fresh parsley.
-Serve with veggie sticks, tortilla chips, crackers or pita bread or use as a spread.
+Serve with veggie sticks, tortilla chips, crackers, or pita bread or use as a spread.

 Notes

-Nutrition Information:
+Nutrition